plone/training/transmogrifier/pipeline.rst

   You get the option to output a line to the log for each item imported in the site.
   The ``name`` is prepended on to each log message.
   ``level`` determines the log level.
-  You can even have multiple loggers set to different levels, which might provide different output per environment.
+  You can even have multiple loggers set to different levels, which would provide different output per environment.
   The provided sample will log the ``_path`` for each imported item.

 pathfixer